Skip to main content

 11x

-11x provides AI digital workers for sales development, featuring Alice the AI SDR for autonomous prospecting, personalized outreach, and automated meeting scheduling, plus Julian the AI Phone Agent for intelligent voice conversations.
-Replaces $100K+ SDR teams at 50% cost savings.
+11x provides AI digital workers for sales development, featuring Alice the AI SDR for autonomous outbound email prospecting and Julian the AI Phone Agent for intelligent voice conversations.
+The platform handles end-to-end sales development workflows including prospect identification, research, personalized outreach, follow-ups, and meeting scheduling — operating 24/7 to generate qualified pipeline at a fraction of the cost of human SDR teams.

 Compare Pros & Cons →View 11x Review